krishnarathore12/AI-Homework-Helper/README.md

 # AI-Homework-Helper

 AI-Homework-Helper is a Streamlit-based application designed to assist with homework-related queries by utilizing the Gemini GenAI API.
 This tool takes user input in the form of text and images and provides an approach to solving the given problem.
-If the tool cannot determine an approach, it will provide a direct answer to the problem.
+If the student cannot determine an solution using approach, it will provide a direct answer to the problem.

 ## Features